Hayley Mills: Disney

 During her six-year run at Disney, Mills was arguably the most popular child actress of the era.
 Critics noted that America's favourite child star was, in fact, quite British and very ladylike.
 The success of "Let's Get Together" (which hit No. 8 on the Billboard Hot 100 singles chart, No. 17 in Britain, No. 1 in Mexico, and No. 29 in Canada) also led to the release of a record album on Disney's Buena Vista label, Let's Get Together with Hayley Mills, which also included another hit song, "Johnny Jingo" (Billboard No. 21, 1962; Canada No. 19).
 In 1962, British exhibitors voted her the most popular film actress in the country.
 A third single, "Castaway", reached No. 14 in Canada.

-In Forever Young: A Memoir, among other topics, she reveals high points from her early career, as well as struggles with self-esteem and an eating disorder.
-Describing how she turned down roles that "undermined the Disney image" such as Doctor Doolittle and Stanley Kubrick's Lolita, she wrote that "I think by being under contract to Walt Disney, as much as I really appreciated the opportunity it gave me, [and] the career it gave me, quite frankly, it hampered me from getting more different kinds of roles and eventually it also influenced how I felt about myself.
-I wasn't sure what I was capable of."
-Ultimately, at age 20, she turned down a new Disney contract.
-She felt her character castings led to her "repeating herself" with the studio.
-She also detailed, how at age 21, she lost most of her Disney fortune to a 90% tax rate implemented by the Inland Revenue in England.
-Her appeal to regain her funds was eventually shot down, with Mills admitting that at that time, she was worried about going the path of Judy Garland and becoming a "studio asset".
+In her 2021 autobiography, Forever Young: A Memoir, Mills reflected on the high points of her early career while also discussing her struggles with self-esteem and an eating disorder.
+She wrote that she had declined roles in Doctor Dolittle and Stanley Kubrick's Lolita because they were inconsistent with the image cultivated during her years with Disney.
+Although she acknowledged the opportunities afforded by her contract with Walt Disney, she stated that it had restricted her access to a broader range of roles and had, in time, affected her confidence in her own abilities.
+At age 20, she declined a new Disney contract, believing that the roles assigned to her by the studio had become repetitive.
+She also wrote that, at 21, she had lost most of her Disney earnings as a result of a 90 percent tax rate imposed by the Inland Revenue in England.
+Her appeal to recover the funds was unsuccessful, and she recalled that she had feared following the path of Judy Garland by becoming, in her words, a "studio asset".